Gooncast/assets/README.md

 | t              | Turquoise | `15dad8` |
 | r              | Red       | `ff3305` |

+**Note:** Please don't use red adjacent to pink, it looks like trash.
+Thanks!

 ### Alternate colours (use to diversify from the main palette)
 | Filename code* | Name      | Hex code |
 |----------------|-----------|----------|